When Can Babies Drink Water?

 Diluting infant formula beyond the manufacturer’s directions reduces the nutrients your baby is getting.
 This can lead to slowed development, electrolyte imbalances, and possibly seizures.

-Water intoxication, also called hyponatremia, is a condition in which the sodium level in the blood becomes abnormally low.
+Water poisoning or water intoxication, also called hyponatremia, is a condition in which the sodium level in the blood becomes abnormally low.
 Drinking too much water can cause this condition.

 A baby who is given water under the age of 6 months may be at risk for this condition.